globaledgesoft/deeplabv3-application-using-neural-processing-sdk/AndroidApplication/README.md

 The project is designed to utilize the Qualcomm Neural Processing SDK, a deep learning software from Qualcomm Snapdragon Platforms.
 The Neural Processing SDK is used to convert trained models from Caffe, Caffe2, ONNX, TensorFlow to Snapdragon supported format (.dlc format).
 We further utilize these models in Android application to perform semantic segmentation using DeepLab V3 support in NPE.
 ## Pre-requisites
-* Before starting the Android application, please follow the instructions for setting up SNPE using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
+* Before starting the Andhttps://github.com/jinka2015/QDN-DeepLabV3-NPE/blob/master/AndroidApplication/app/src/main/res/drawable/snapdragon_hdk.jpgroid application, please follow the instructions for setting up SNPE using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
 * Android device 6.0 and above which uses below mentioned Snapdragon processors/Snapdragon HDK with display can be used to test the application